Academic Affairs Policies

-All transfer students will be expected to adhere to all graduation requirements listed in the Catalog unless noted otherwise below.
+All transfer students will be expected to adhere to all graduation requirements listed in this Catalog unless noted otherwise below.

-Transfer credit is only considered for courses that are completed at institutions that are accredited by one of the regional accrediting commissions and documented on an official transcript sent directly to the Registrar's Office from the original institution.
+Transfer credit is only considered for college courses that are documented on an official transcript sent directly to the Registrar's Office from the original institution.

 Transfer Credit Prior to Matriculation (Transfer Student)

-Credit earned prior to matriculation at Franklin & Marshall College is transferred on the basis of courses in which the student has earned grades of "C-" or better.
-The amount of credit transferred is determined by dividing the total number of semester hours of credit earned by four (the number of credit hours per course at Franklin & Marshall College).
-This gives the number of course credits which may be granted at Franklin & Marshall College.
+College credit earned prior to matriculation at Franklin & Marshall College is transferred on the basis of courses in which the student has earned grades of "C-" or better.
+The total amount of Franklin & Marshall transfer credit is determined by dividing the total semester hours of approved credit by four (the number of credit hours per course at Franklin & Marshall College).
 (Transfers from a quarter-hour system divide total quarter hours by six.)

 A student must complete a minimum of 16 course credits at Franklin & Marshall College regardless of the amount of credit transferred and even if all other degree requirements can be met with fewer than 16 course credits.

 Grades in transferred courses are not included in the Franklin & Marshall grade point average.
 Thus, they are not taken into account in the determination of College honors.
-Grades in transferred courses are not posted on a student's Franklin & Marshall transcript.
-Graded courses for which credit is transferred from other institutions will count toward the requirement that a student must pass 21 regularly graded courses to graduate from the College.
+Grades in transferred courses taken prior to matriculation are not posted on a student's Franklin & Marshall transcript.
+Transfer credit for graded college courses will count toward the requirement that a student must pass 21 regularly graded credits to graduate from Franklin & Marshall College.

-Online courses may transfer only upon approval of the appropriate department chairpersons, and only for general elective credit.
+Online courses may transfer upon approval of the appropriate academic department chairperson.

 Franklin & Marshall College grants credit for some nontraditional course work, such as the following: